ibm-cloud-docs/devsecops/devsecops-tutorial.md

 More detailed information on customizing the CD pipeline can be found [here](/docs/devsecops?topic=devsecops-custom-scripts).

-**New repository name**: Name of the IBM hosted GRIT Repository created by the toolchain as your deployment configuration repository.
+**New repository name**: Name of the IBM hosted GRIT Repository that is created by the toolchain as your deployment configuration repository.
 The region of the repository remains the same as that of the toolchain.
 Choose a unique name for the new repository.

-In case you have deployment configuration repository from an existing CD Toolchain, use the **Advanced Options** toggle to configure the same for this pipeline.
+In case you have deployment configuration repository from an existing CD toolchain, use the **Advanced Options** toggle to configure the same for this pipeline.

 ![DevSecOps pipeline configuration](images/devsecops-cd-pipeline-config.png){: caption="DevSecOps pipeline configuration" caption-side="bottom"}